-In general, a coefficient with value v can be obtained from $\lceil \frac{v}{2} \rceil$ partial sums.
+In general, a coefficient with value n can be obtained from $\lceil \frac{n}{2} \rceil$ partial sums.
 However, we can create equivalent classes from cases that differ only on a shift, thus reducing significantly the total number of cases.
 From the example above, 14+1 and 7+8 are equivalent because 14 and 7 are partial sums that differ only on a shift and the same for 1 and 8.
 Similarly for 6+1 and 3+4.

-Fig. 1.
+Fig. 2.
 Boolean network representing the coverage of coefficient 15.

 The model using CSD or MSD representations generates a similar Boolean network.
 However, the values considered to generated partial terms for a given value are only the correspondent CSD or MSD representations.
-In these models an AND can represent either an adder or a subtracter.
+Also note that in these models each AND can represent either an adder or a subtracter.
 This is a result of the signed digit system where some partial terms (covers of a value) are implemented as subtractions.